Ceylon in World War II: Preparations for war

 The British had occupied the coastal areas of the island since 1796, but after 1917 the colony had no regular garrison of British troops.
 The Ceylon Defence Force and Ceylon Navy Volunteer Reserve were mobilised and expanded.
 The Royal Navy maintained naval installations in Trincomalee and the Royal Air Force (RAF) had established an aerodrome in China Bay, Trincomalee long before the war.

 After the fall of Singapore the Royal Navy's East Indies Station was moved to Colombo and then to Trincomalee.
 Admiral Sir Geoffrey Layton was appointed Commander-in-Chief, Ceylon with Air Vice Marshal John D'Albiac Air Officer Commanding and Admiral Sir James Somerville appointed commander of the British Eastern Fleet.

+The army headquarters were established at the Colombo Museum building, while the Fighter Operations Room was setup at Bishop's College, Colombo.
+Naval headquarters was moved to HMS Lanka and its operations room took form in an underground center and Admiral Layton established his headquarters at the Secretariat.
+Admiral Somerville took over the house of the King's Harbour Master adjoining the Victoria Arcade Navy officer's mess.

 The fixed land defences consisted of four coastal batteries at Colombo and five at Trincomalee; these were established prior to the war.
 Air defences were expanded starting in 1941 with the RAF occupying the civil airfield at Ratmalana near Colombo with its station headquarters set up at Kandawala.
 Another airfield was rapidly built at Koggala near Galle and several temporary airstrips were built across the country, with the largest at Colombo Racecourse Airstrip.
 Several RAF Squadrons were sent to Ceylon.
 Several Commonwealth units were also stationed in Ceylon for the duration of the war.

-Ceylon Volunteers
+Ceylon volunteers

-As with other British Colonies conscription was not implemented in Ceylon.
+As with other British Colonies, conscription was not implemented in Ceylon.
 However, Ceylonese were encouraged to volunteer for service.
 Many volunteered throughout the war, most joining the Ceylon Defence Force, which was expanded from a reserve unit to a mobilised force of 10 infantry battalions, 3 artillery regiments and support units.
 For the first time, Ceylonese units were deployed outside Ceylon in formation until the Cocos Islands Mutiny after which deployment overseas of Ceylonese units was stopped with a few exceptions.

 Ceylonese continued to volunteer and joined the British Army, RAF and the Royal Navy.
 They were supplemented by personnel of the Ceylon Defence Force who requested transfer to front line units of the British Army.
 They served in the Burma and later in Malaya.
 Ceylonese served in the Royal Engineers in Italy and with the Royal Army Service Corps in the Middle East and North Africa.
 The 1st battalion, the Ceylon Corps of Military Police, served in Malaya till 1949.

 Several of those who served with Commonwealth Forces during the war went on to serve in the Sri Lankan Armed Forces after Ceylon gained independence in 1948; these include General D. S. Attygalle, Major General Anton Muttukumaru, Major General Bertram Heyn, Major General Richard Udugama, Major General H.W.G.
-Wijeyekoon, Rear Admiral Rajan Kadiragamar and Air Vice Marshal Edward Amerasakera.
+Wijeyekoon and Air Vice Marshal Edward Amerasakera.